NataliaSegura/Macrocomplex-builder/README.md

 ### 4SMacroBuilder

-4SMacroBuilder is an stand-alone python3 program developed by Pau Badia i Monpel, Altaïr C. Hernández and Natàlia Segura Alabart that builds protein macrocomplexes taking a set of protein-protein interactions.
-This software is also able to construct macrocomplexes with DNA or RNA interactions, and could serve to study quaternary structures that are difficult to study *in vivo*.
+4SMacroBuilder is a stand-alone python3 program developed by Pau Badia i Monpel, Altaïr C. Hernández and Natàlia Segura Alabart.
+It builds protein macrocomplexes taking a set of protein-protein, protein-RNA, protein-DNA, RNA - DNA, RNA - RNA, and/or DNA - DNA interactions.
+This software could serve to study quaternary structures that are difficult to study *in vivo*.

-Below is shown how to install and use this program as a standalone command line script(executing the script *MacroB.py*) or with the Graphical User Interface (*tkinter.py*).
+Below is shown how to install and use this program as a standalone command line script (executing the script *MacroB.py*) or with the Graphical User Interface (*tkinter.py*).

 ### Software Requirements

-To run 4SMacroBuilder with all its functionalities some software versions are required, those we used to test the program.
+These are the software and its versions required for the 4SMacroBuilder functionality and execution:

   * [Python 3.6](https://www.python.org/downloads/)
   * [Biopython](http://biopython.org/wiki/Download)